-Video Chats, Driveway Dances And Dino Parades Buffer Pandemic's Loneliness
+Loneliness Hasn't Increased Despite Pandemic, Research Finds.
+What Helped?

 The neighborhood had taken to banging on pots every night at 8 p.m., partly as an affirmation of community, but Dana and Jeanne wanted to do more.
 Dana said to her mom, "Why don't we just dance?"

 Jeanne, though she always loved to dance, says she initially found the suggestion "a little ridiculous," but figured it was worth a try.
 So they put up a sign on their garage door saying they would play recorded music and be out dancing in front of their house every Saturday evening.
-The sign invited neighbors to join them in the weekly dance party — at a 6-foot distance.
+The sign invited neighbors to join them in the weekly dance party — at a distance.

 For the first seven weeks they danced alone.
 Then neighbors started coming, some to watch, some to dance, some to chat.
-"Dancing is healing medicine," says Dana.
+"Dancing is healing medicine," Dana says.

-Jeanne says she still misses being able to go out to dinner with friends, but is thrilled with the dancing.
+Jeanne says she still misses being able to go out to dinner with friends but is thrilled with the dancing.
 "It breaks up the isolation," she says.
 "I've not been lonely."

 Will it last?